 Turn right out of St Mary’s churchyard down Park Street.
 Give way to cars going through the narrow point unless signalled by the marshals to proceed.

 Take great care keep left.
 Continue to 5-Ways corner and turn left into Hixet Wood.
 Continue to the Catholic church on the corner of Sheep Street.

 Fishers Lane.
 Leave the Catholic church and turn up Fisher’s Lane.
 At this junction be prepared to give way to vehicles or cyclists coming from Hixet Wood.
 Fisher’s Lane is slightly uphill and one way.
-Stop to get another signature at the Methodist Church before carrying on to the junction with Poole’s Lane.
+Stop to get another signature at the Methodist Church before carrying on to the junction with Poole’s Lane where you turn left.
 Again be prepared to give way and watch out for potholes.

 Enstone Road/Wychwood Paddocks.
 Watch out for pedestrians outside the Co-op.
 Take particular care when turning right into Enstone Road and from Enstone Road into Wychwood Paddocks.
 There will be cars in both directions.
 You may need to dismount and wait before crossing over.
 Remount and cycle to the Windrush Bike Project tent on the school playing field to collect your prize and certificate – and then take part in the Gymkhana.

 On the Playing Field.
 Please follow the marshal’s instructions to ensure social distancing for your picnic.
-There will be two Portaloos; please ensure that they are left as you would wish to find them.
 Please take all your litter home with you and please be particularly careful not to leave any broken glass.

 You can now apply for a grant of up to 80% of the cost of an alarm plus the first year’s maintenance